Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Experiments and results

-The uncertainty estimates were re-calibrated by fitting an isotonic regression calibration function on the validation set and applying it on the test set leading to an average scaling factor of 135.0313 (SD = 31.5991) on the test set, reflecting the large increase in error when extrapolating to a more diverse dataset containing out of distribution molecules.
-Interestingly, the uncertainty estimates are still well calibrated as shown by a low ENCE, while the dispersion of the uncertainty estimates is low indicated by the relatively low CV.
-Uncertainty calibration figures for this experiment are included in the supplementary material~\ref{fig:uncertainty_evaluation_qm9pc9E}.
-The calibration plot in Figure~\ref{fig:uncertainty_evaluation_qm9pc9E} shows that the predicted quantiles do not fit the observed quantiles averaged over the dataset in this experiment.
-This is primarily because the errors are not normally distributed in this particular case~\cite{pc9}.
+As in the previous experiments, the predictive distribution was recalibrated by fitting a recalibration function on the validation set and applying it on the test set resulting in an average scaling factor of 135.0313 (SD = 31.5991) on the test set.
+The large average scaling factor reflects the large increase in error caused by the more diverse dataset and different level of theory used to calculate the energies as mentioned above.
+Uncertainty calibration figures for this experiment are presented in the supplementary material figure~\ref{fig:uncertainty_evaluation_qm9pc9E}.
+Interestingly, the uncertainty estimates produced by the model are still well calibrated in terms of error-calibration as indicated by the low ENCE and thus the model correctly assigns high uncertainty to instances with large errors as desired.
+The error-calibration plot additionally shows a larger contribution of the epistemic uncertainty to the total uncertainty in more cases compared to the other experiments, confirming that many of the examples are regarded as out of distribution by the model as hypothesised.
+The quantile-calibration plot and the relatively high SSE shows that the predicted percentiles do not fit the empirical percentiles averaged over the dataset in this experiment.
+This is primarily because the errors are not normally distributed in this particular case as was also reported in~\cite{pc9}.
+As illustrated by the confidence curve, the uncertainty estimates provides a good ranking with respect to error among the high uncertainty estimates.
+However, among the low uncertainty estimates there is little variation in the predicted uncertainties and the ranking is therefore uninformative resulting in a flat confidence curve.
+The lack of variation in the uncertainty estimates also results in low sharpness in terms of CV.